BenjaminSeed/javascript-basic-express/README.md

 :rotating_light: **Important!**

-This exercise makes use of your previous `javascript-basics` code.
-Copy the files from that project's `src/` folder into a new `lib/` directory in this repository's `src` directory.
+Previous `javascript-basics` code is to be used for this project.
+Please check my other Repo before going ahead and Copy the files from that project's `src/` folder into a new `lib/` directory in this repository's `src` directory.
 You should end up with the following file structure in this project:

 ```
 src